cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 Settings read from dvpdc.ini file, section "datavault4dbt":
 - dvpi_default_directory - The directory where the generator searches for the dvpi-files
 - model_directory        - The directory where the datavault4dbt model files will be written to

+# Full Build scripts
+To provide guidance and examples, there are multiple build scripts included, that compile, crosscheck and render a dvpo for different scenarios:
+- dvpd_build4basics - Our base script, only generating ddls and documentation
+- dvpd_build4cimtpy - Also create code snippets for the cimt python data vault framework
+- dvpd_build4dbt - Renders documentation and DBT models (ddl not needed since DBT does it by itself)

+All buildscripts share the same parameters and behavior:
+- dvdp scripts must end with ".dvpd.json"
+- You must declare the dvpd file name, that shout be build, without ".dvpd.json"
+- You can declare @youngest as file name to trigger the build the latest dvpd updated
+- The script stops in case of a compile error or a crosscheck conflict to prevent accidential overweiteing of approved assets with wrong settings
+- The script writes a final warning, when the crosscheck detected name similarities, but does create all assets
+- The script uses the DVPD script set, adressed by the environment variable DVPDC_BASE.
+If the variable is not set, the script assumes to have been read from  DVPD project command directory.

+# DVPD usage Worflow
+Here is a comprehensive guide of the general workflow, when using DVPD in different scenarios:
+### Primary dvpd creation and compilation
+1. Generate and edit the dvpd document of the desired pipeline
+2. store the dvpd in the directory for dvpd's in your project
+3. Compile the dvpd.
+This will result in
+    - a log output with compiler messages on console and the reporting directory
+    - a dvpi file in the desigated dvpi directory
+    - a dvpi summary report in the reporting directory
+4. review the compiler messages and the dvpi summary.
+If you need to correct mistakes, loop back to step 3
+5. run the model crosscheck.
+In case of model inconsistencies to other pipeline, align the models (looping back to step 3)
+6. probably commit dvpd, dvpi and the ddl files in a git repository of the project

+### Platform specific generation of data base structure
+1. when using DBT as load processor:
+   1. run the dbt renderer
+   1. execute the dbt modells, to test consistency
+   1. probably commit dvpd, dvpi and the dbt files in a git repository of the project

+1. in case you need ddl scripts:
+   1. run the ddl render script for the new generated dvpi to generate the ddl files in the repository for ddl files
+   1. deploy the data model to the data base (using the ddl files and the deployment procedure of your choice).
+This will test the db compatibility of your ddl files.
+   1. probably commit dvpd, dvpi and the ddl files in a git repository of the project

+In case of problems with generated code (mostply bad names and types, that are not compatible with the Databeses) correct the dvpd and got back to step 3 in the previous phase

+### Further generation of code and documentation
+1. generate developer sheet
+1. generate documentaion
+1. generate loading code